 Survivor-Centered Services on Campus

-NOVA’s Campus Training and Technical Assistance Program provides trauma-informed, accessible, inclusive, and culturally responsive training, technical assistance, and support to all campus victim assistance staff and community partners working with institutions of higher education to address gender-based violence.
+NOVA’s Campus Advocacy Program offers trauma-informed, inclusive, and culturally responsive training and technical assistance to campus victim assistance staff and community partners to address domestic violence, dating violence, sexual assault, and stalking (DVSAS) in higher education.
 Our training and technical assistance programs are created to promote an evidence-informed standard of knowledge among those serving victims/survivors of violence and trauma to ensure each individual receives equitable access to an education and community of healing.
-Centering collective leadership and intersectionality, our training works to enhance, streamline, and continually assess the institutional response to gender-based violence in order to reduce silos and a lens of compliance and truly ask, what does it take to make our campus a safer place?

 We know that the campus landscape is ever-evolving and requires precision, intentionality, and flexibility.
 Our job as campus advocacy staff is to work with institutions to identify these moving targets and create sustainable, collective intervention and prevention systems.

-Technical Assistance for OVW Campus Program Grantees
+Technical Assistance for Campus Service Providers

 Training and technical assistance is tailored to be responsive to each institution’s culture, resources and areas of need.
 Our team has vast experience in the field and works closely with consultants and partner organizations with campus expertise.